TheMannu/Kubernetes/Kubernetes-Basics.md

 15. **Volume**:
    A Kubernetes Volume is a storage directory accessible to Pods, ensuring data persistence, even if the container crashes.

+16. **Namespaces**:
+    Divide your cluster resources between multiple users or teams by creating namespaces.
+This enables isolation and resource management across projects.